-Definition 5.3.5.
+Definition 5.3.4.
 A rigid motion is a bijection from points to points that preserves betweenness, collinearity (so it induces a bijection on lines), and congruence of segments and angles.

-A rigid motion is a reflection about $\ell$ if it fixes $\ell$ pointwise and sends a point A not on $\ell$ to an A' such that $AA' \perp \ell$ and AA' is bisected at the point that it intersects $\ell$ .
+A rigid motion is a reflection about $\ell$ if it fixes $\ell$ pointwise and sends a point A not on $\ell$ to an A' such that $\ell$ is the perpendicular bisector of AA'.

-Methodology 5.3.6.
-[Labeled triangle congruence] Some mathematicians and some high school texts treat congruence as a property of labeled triangles (But then under some permutations of the names of the vertices of a scalene triangle the resulting labeled triangles may not be congruent).
+Methodology 5.3.5 (Labeled triangle congruence).
+Some mathematicians and some high school texts treat congruence as a property of labeled triangles.
+But then a scalene triangle ABC is not congruent to ACB.
 By looking at the statement of I.4, it is clear this is not Euclid's intent.
 He specifies 'some correspondence'; in particular, reflected triangles are congruent.
+But requiring the labeling is to demand that the correspondence preserve orientation.
 Since rigid motions preserve congruence, under labeling reflections are no longer rigid motions.
 Hilbert treats a weakening of SAS, [Hil71, Appendix II] to act only on oriented triangles (so rigid motions must preserve orientation).

-While congruence is a property of triangles not of labeled triangles it is a useful convention to require that $\triangle ABC \cong A'B'C'$ implies that the primes indicate the correspondence.
-Often, in describing polygon ABCDE... any consecutive letters in the name are consecutive (connected by a side) vertices in the polygon.
+While congruence is a property of triangles not of labeled triangles it is a useful convention to require that using the symbol $\approx$ , writing $\triangle ABC \approx A'B'C'$ implies that the primes indicate the correspondence.
+Often, in describing a polygon ABCDE..., any consecutive letters in the name refer to consecutive (connected by a side) vertices in the polygon.

-Methodology 5.3.7 (Axiom Choice).
+Methodology 5.3.6 (Axiom Choice).
 Just as we had a choice of which concepts to specify as basic, we have choices to make for axioms.
-Euclid's Theorem I.4 (SAS) has been known since antiquity to rely on an implicit 'principle of superposition'.
-In modern language we express this by saying the group of rigid motions (below) acts transitively on congruent angles.
+Euclid's Theorem I.4 (SAS) has been known since antiquity to rely on an implicit 'principle of superposition (Definition 5.3.4)'.
+In modern language we express this by saying the group of rigid motions (Definition 5.3.4) acts transitively on each equivalence class of congruent angles.
 Hilbert chose to do this by simply making SAS an axiom.
-Euclid uses superposition (unnecessariy) again to prove I.8 SSS and proved without any hidden assumptions that SAS implies ASA and AAS.
+Euclid uses superposition (unnecessarily) again to prove I.8 SSS and proved without any hidden assumptions that SAS implies ASA and AAS.
 We chose SSS and prove SSS implies SAS.
 Here are two reasons for choosing SSS.
 1) It is very practical: any three sticks that can form a triangle will always form the same triangle.

 It is minimalistic: SSS only uses segments in its statement, all others use segments and angles, and defining angles is not trivial.

-Pedagogy 5.3.8.
-[Too many axioms] A major weakness of many high school texts is to think the equivalence proofs of the congruence propositions are too hard for high school.
+Pedagogy 5.3.7 (Too many axioms).
+A major weakness of many high school texts is to think the equivalence proofs of the congruence propositions are too hard for high school.
 Some high school geometry texts list many of the congruence theorems (SSS, SAS, ASA, HL etc.) as separate axioms.
 This destroys one of the main features of axiomatics: the search for a small number of (ideally independent) assumptions from which the theory can be deduced.
 The cost is that students think mathematics is about memorization.
 This objection is not mere pedantry; calling a known theorem a postulate destroys the concept of axiom system.
 If to cover certain material (for reasons of time or perceived difficulty) one has to skip proofs, announce that.
 Don't pretend a new hypothesis has to be introduced.

-Axiom 5.3.9.
-[The triangle congruence postulate: SSS] CCSS G-C0-8 Let ABC and A'B'C' be triangles with $AB \cong A'B'$ and $AC \cong A'C'$ and $BC \cong B'C'$ then $\triangle ABC \cong \triangle A'B'C'$
+Axiom 5.3.8 (The triangle congruence postulate: SSS).
+CCSS G-C0-8 Let ABC and A'B'C' be triangles with $AB \approx A'B'$ and $AC \approx A'C'$ and $BC \approx B'C'$ then $\triangle ABC \approx \triangle A'B'C'$